UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 We've been reviewing financial products and services and writing about U.K. markets since 2016.
 Blain Reinkensmeyer, Elizabeth Anderson and Steven Hatzakis have each placed thousands of trades, including shares, options, futures, cryptos, and forex.
 Find out more about us and how we test.

 One of the best ways to invest and save in the U.K., tax-free, is through a stocks and shares ISA.
-There are more than a dozen stocks and shares ISAs available from major UK investment platforms, but knowing which ISA provider to choose can be tricky.
+There are more than a dozen stocks and shares ISAs available from major U.K. investment platforms, but knowing which ISA provider to choose can be tricky.

-In this guide, I aim to make it easier to chose a stocks and shares ISA by listing my top picks.
+In this guide, I aim to make it easier to choose a stocks and shares ISA by listing my top picks.
 I prioritised those with low fees, low minimum investment amounts, good customer service, and an easy user experience.
 I gave bonus points to providers that offer a flexible ISA and pay generous interest on cash balances.
 I also focused on investment platforms that offer self-directed investing, including the option to buy your own chosen company stocks or funds, rather than robo-advisers that offer automated portfolios.

 Best Stocks and Shares ISA Providers